jied314/IQs/README.md

-# IQs
+# Interview Preparations
-This repo hosts all practise for interview preparations.
+This repo hosts all practises for interview preparations.